-- 2.8 A Premises Licence / Club Premises Certificate is required for any premises where it is intended that a licensable activity should take place. - 2.9 The Act states that the following persons may apply for a Premises Licence in respect of any premises: - A person who carries on, or proposes to carry on, a business which involves the use of the premises for the licensable activities to which the application relates; - Any person who makes the application pursuant to: - i) any statutory function discharged by that person which relates to those licensable activities, or - ii) any function discharged by that person by virtue of Her Majesty's prerogative, - iii) a recognised club, - iv) a charity, - v) the proprietor of an educational institution, - vi) a health service body, - vii) a person who is registered under Part 2 of the Care Standards Act 2000 (c14) in respect of an independent hospital, - viii) a chief officer of police of a police force in England and Wales; - ix) a person of such other description as may be prescribed. - An individual may not apply for a premises licence if s/he is not aged 18 or over. - 2.10 The grant of a Club Premises Certificate means that a club is entitled to certain benefits, which include the authority to supply alcohol to its members and sell it to guests without the need for any member or employee to hold a personal licence, and the absence of a requirement to specify a designated premises supervisor.
-There are also more limited rights of entry for the police and other authorised persons, as the premises are considered private and not generally open to the public. - 2.11 Unless requested by the applicant, the Licence / Certificate will not be time limited.

-2.12 Further information on this type of Licence / Certificate can be found on the Sefton Council website at www.sefton.gov.uk.
+- 2.8 A Premises Licence / Club Premises Certificate is required for any premises where it is intended that a licensable activity should take place. - 2.9 The Act states that the following persons may apply for a Premises Licence in respect of any premises: - A person who carries on, or proposes to carry on, a business which involves the use of the premises for the licensable activities to which the application relates; - Any person who makes the application pursuant to: - any statutory function discharged by that person which relates to those licensable activities, or - ii) any function discharged by that person by virtue of Her Majesty's prerogative, - iii) a recognised club, - iv) a charity, - v) the proprietor of an educational institution, - vi) a health service body, - vii) a person who is registered under Part 2 of the Care Standards Act 2000 (c14) in respect of an independent hospital, - viii) a person who is registered under Chapter 2 of Part 1 of the Health and Social Care Act 2008 in respect of the carrying on of a regulated activity (within the meaning of that Part) in an independent hospital in England, - ix) a chief officer of police of a police force in England and Wales, - x) a person of such other description as may be prescribed. - An individual may not apply for a premises licence if s/he is not aged 18 or over. - 2.10 The grant of a Club Premises Certificate means that a club is entitled to certain benefits, which include the authority to supply alcohol to its members and sell it to guests without the need for any member or employee to hold a personal licence, and the absence of a requirement to specify a designated premises supervisor.
+There are also more limited rights of entry for the police and other authorised persons, as the premises are considered private and not generally open to the public. - 2.11 Unless requested by the applicant, the Licence / Certificate will not be time limited. - 2.12 Further information on this type of Licence / Certificate can be found on the Sefton Council website at www.sefton.gov.uk.